bufbuild-ru/docs/docs/bsr/remote-plugins/usage/index.md

 ### Connect-Swift

 [Connect-Swift](https://connectrpc.com/docs/swift/getting-started) is a small library that provides support for using generated, type-safe, and idiomatic Swift APIs to communicate with your app's servers.
-It can be used with both the gRPC-Web and Connect protocols.[`protoc-gen-connect-swift`](https://github.com/connectrpc/connect-swift) is responsible for generating Swift clients, and relies on the models generated by [`protoc-gen-swift`](https://github.com/apple/swift-protobuf).
-The BSR hosts both of these plugins at [buf.build/connectrpc/connect-swift](https://buf.build/connectrpc/swift) and [buf.build/apple/swift](https://buf.build/apple/swift), respectively.To get started with Connect-Swift, check out the [demo tutorial](https://connectrpc.com/docs/swift/getting-started).
+It can be used with both the gRPC-Web and Connect protocols.

+[`protoc-gen-connect-swift`](https://github.com/connectrpc/connect-swift) is responsible for generating Swift clients, and relies on the models generated by [`protoc-gen-swift`](https://github.com/apple/swift-protobuf).
+The BSR hosts both of these plugins at [buf.build/connectrpc/connect-swift](https://buf.build/connectrpc/swift) and [buf.build/apple/swift](https://buf.build/apple/swift), respectively.

+To get started with Connect-Swift, check out the [demo tutorial](https://connectrpc.com/docs/swift/getting-started).

 ::: info buf.gen.yaml